Speeding in a Construction Zone

 Though it is logical to think otherwise, they most certainly do still apply.
 As long as the signs indicating "Construction Zone" are posted, we are all subject to them at any hour on any day… and in cases where you’re caught speeding in a construction zone with workers present… remember... speed fines double.

-NOTE: Speeding fines will be increasing dramatically as of March 11, 2026. …and even more dramatically if you go 43 km/h over or more in a construction zone with workers present.
-Get ready to pay $1K for that oops moment.
+NOTE: Speeding fines increased dramatically as of March 13, 2026. …and even more dramatically if you’re going 43 km/h over or more in a construction zone when workers are present.
+Get ready to pay $1200 for that oops moment.

 Kph Over Fine Kph Over Fine